 Playa Ballena is the main entrance of the Marino Ballena National Park.
 Very long beach of grey sand and small stones, bordered by several varieties of trees where one can find shade from the sun.
 Nice view of the reefs of Isla Ballena and Islas Tres Hermanas. located in Marino Ballena National Park, and is one of the best beginner’s waves in the area.
 Long, peeling waves break gentle on the outside, and then roll for a long way in towards the beach.
 This wave never gets very big - usually only around a third of the size of waves at Playa Dominical; and not just a beginners wave but a great longboarding spot as well.
 Marino Ballena is a stop for the humpback whales on their migratory route and during the winter months (Oct-Mar) it’s common to see mother whales, their babies, and adult males breeching the surface.
 The Marino Ballena National Park (spanish ballena = whale) was the first marine park in Latin America.
 It was created in 1990 to protect the coral and rock reefs and the cetaceans such as Humpback whales, Bottle nose dolphins, spotted dolphins and other occasional visitors.
 Its dramatic coastline of pristine sandy beaches and rocky shores is the home of many tropical fish in its clear blue sea.
 The park covers 13 kms of coastline from Punta Uvita to Punta Piñuela and consists of more than 5.300 marine hectares and 110 terrestrial hectares.

-Located about 15 km south of Uvita (before Km 174).
+Located about 15 km south of Uvita (before Km 174), and north of Ojochal.
+1500 colone parking lot fee.
 Small, u-shaped beach with two caverns formed on the rock by the breaking waves.
 Great for swimming and playing with boogie boards.
 Ventanas (windows) gets its name from the beautiful sea caves that line the north and south ends of the beach.
 The two caves on the north end extend from the beach out to the ocean, a distance of about 50 meters, and during certain tides create a sort of "blowhole" effect.
 Pressure from each wave blows a large cloud of steam out onto the beach.
 The caves on the south end of the beach tunnel deeply into the rock.

 Waterfalls and Swimming Holes